jackshaojiewei/number-increaser/README.md

 # Pygame Number Increaser

-A simple Python application using **Pygame** that displays a number increasing by one every second.
+A Python application using **Pygame** that has a number that goes up every second.

-## Preview
+## Features

-The app opens a window showing a number in the center.
-Every second, the number increases by 1.
+- A number that increases by one every second
+- A like button that increases the number increasion speed
+- The ability to create an account to like a post

 ## Requirements